“Sales recruiting…is it always this bad?”

 If you’re having trouble recruiting salespeople, let’s look at a few of the reasons why sales recruiting sucks…and what you can do to make better hires.

-Losing Sight of What’s Most Important in a Candidate
+Losing Sight of What’s Most Important in Sales Recruiting

 At the end of the day, recruiters for sales roles should be laser focused on a candidate’s ability to drive revenue, followed by how they will mesh with their leader and team.

 But part of the problem is that salespeople can be great talkers.
 No one can sell themselves better than a salesperson.
-That’s why it’s so key to take a step back, go beyond the talk, and look at their actual record of performance.
+While sales recruiting, it’s key to take a step back and look at their actual record of performance.

 And how many times do recruiters get caught up in degrees or years of experience?
 These qualifications have almost ZERO bearing on how well a candidate will deliver on the job!